-Consultations take place at the level of Deputy Minister Level.
-The 9th South Africa-Switzerland HLC is scheduled to be hosted by Switzerland in Bern in October 2018.

-South Africa hosted the 8th Session of South Africa - Switzerland Joint Economic Committee (JEC) on the 15th of June 2018.
+The 9th South Africa-Switzerland High-Level Consultations was hosted by Switzerland in November 2018.
+South Africa hosted the 8th Session of South Africa - Switzerland Joint Economic Committee on the 15th of June 2018.

 Switzerland has transitioned from a purely Development Assistance Programme in South Africa to focussing on an Economic Cooperation.